dmc5179/2020Summit-IoT-Streaming-Demo/README.md

 1. Run `IoTCLI ceph setup` to provision ceph
 - This will tak some time for all the resources to become available

-2.Run `IoTCLI ceph user <ceph username` to setup a new ceph user connected to credential store `my-store`
+2.Run `IoTCLI ceph user <ceph username>` to setup a new ceph user connected to credential store `my-store`

 3.Run `IoTCLI ceph secrets <ceph username>` to get the login secrets for your ceph instance and the endpoint name, these will be used later.

 ### Setup the Tensorflow Serving Deployments

-1. Run `IoTCLI tensorflowServing setup` Which will spin up the tensorflow serving pod
+1. Run `IoTCLI tensorflowServing setup -n kafka` Which will spin up the tensorflow serving pod

 ### Deploy the `Video Analytics` knative service